ShefaliL/Write-a-Data-Science-Blog/README.md

 3) Is stack overflow a useful platform for programmers based on the survey?

 Results
-The main findings of the code can be found at the post available [here](https://medium.com/p/a48374740f98/edit) :
+The main findings of the code can be found at the post available [here](https://medium.com/@shefaliluley/write-a-data-science-blog-a48374740f98) :

-In this notebook, I'll look at the Stack Overflow findings from both 2017 and 2018 to discover more about professional developers and where they should put their attention in order to get the best career prospects.

-**In order to obtain this knowledge, I will attempt to answer few questions:**